Husky men close out home schedule with easy win vs. Cal

 Wins of any kind have been a rare commodity for UW (5-17, 4-13 Pac-12), which still needs one more victory to avoid the worst record in school history.

-The Huskies, which had lost six of their previous seven contests, entered their final game this season at Alaska Airlines Arena with four straight home losses, but none of that mattered against an equally inept Golden Bears squad that had lost eight of its previous nine games.
+The Huskies, who had lost six of their previous seven contests, entered their final game this season at Alaska Airlines Arena with four straight home losses, but none of that mattered against an equally inept Golden Bears squad that had lost eight of its previous nine games.

 Since Cal’s 84-78 win over UW on Jan.
 9, both teams have been in a two-team race to the bottom of the Pac-12.